jaytimm/hollr/README.md

 # hollr

-A lightweight R package that provides a unified interface for text completion using local and cloud-based LLMs, with features for text annotation, text-to-JSON conversion, and consistent data frame output.
+An R package offering a unified interface for text completion through local and cloud-based LLMs, with a particular emphasis on text annotation tasks.

 #### Features